cloudrockpl/gcp-event-driven-ecommerce/README.md

-GCP Event-Driven E-Commerce Architecture 🛒☁️
+# GCP Event-Driven E-Commerce Architecture 🛒☁️

 A full-stack, serverless, event-driven e-commerce application built and deployed entirely on Google Cloud Platform (GCP).

 This project demonstrates a modern microservices architecture using Cloud Run for compute, Pub/Sub for asynchronous event messaging, and BigQuery for real-time data warehousing.
 It includes automated infrastructure provisioning via shell scripts.

+---

-🏗️ Architecture
+## 🏗️ Architecture

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/d12a1774-425a-4e9a-9dea-998da5b11074" />

+---
-Core Components
+## 🧩 Core Components

+### Frontend (React/Vite)
-Frontend (React/Vite): A dynamic e-commerce storefront with a shopping cart.
-Features a smart auto-discovery mechanism with exponential backoff to automatically locate and connect to its sibling backend service securely.
+A dynamic e-commerce storefront with a shopping cart.
+It includes a smart auto-discovery mechanism with exponential backoff to automatically locate and securely connect to its sibling backend service.

+### Backend API (Python/Flask)
-Backend API (Python/Flask): A serverless REST API that receives orders and publishes them as events to Pub/Sub.
+A serverless REST API that receives orders and publishes them as events to Pub/Sub.

-Event Router (Cloud Pub/Sub): The central nervous system.
-Decouples the frontend from downstream processing.
+### Event Router (Cloud Pub/Sub)
+The central nervous system of the platform.
+It decouples the frontend from downstream processing using asynchronous event delivery.

+### Data Warehouse (BigQuery)
-Data Warehouse (BigQuery): Native Pub/Sub-to-BigQuery subscriptions stream raw order data directly into queryable columns without the need for intermediary Dataflow jobs.
+Native Pub/Sub-to-BigQuery subscriptions stream raw order data directly into queryable columns without requiring intermediary Dataflow jobs.

+---

 🚀 Quick Start